frc3512/Robot-2020/docs/system-architecture.md

 tilting bar (like an inverted teeter-totter).
 The elevator assembly has a wheel protruding from the front that's used for traversing the bar and spinning the control panel to a color determined by the Field Management System (FMS).

-### Robot

-Functions that access multiple subsystems at once like the shooting state machine or autonomous modes exist in the Robot class instead of a subsystem.

 ## Subsystem controllers